WiredPulse/PoSh_git/README.md

 # PoSh_git
+PoSh git is a git-like environment in written in PowerShell

+# Installation

-A git-like environment in PowerShell
+git-like environment in PowerShell

+#